 Nova Craft Canoe was founded in 1970 by Ken Fisher in Glanworth, Ontario.
 When Ken retired the company was purchased by its current owners in the fall of 1986.
 Along with Ken’s moulds, the new owners inherited the Nova Craft name and the thunderbird logo.

-While descriptions of the thunderbird vary according to each tribe, it is universally said to be a being of supernatural size and power.
+While descriptions of the thunderbird vary according to each unique cultural community, it is universally said to be a being of supernatural size and power.
 Capable of causing great storms, the thunderbird produces thunder claps by flapping its wings and, in some legends, shoots lightning by blinking its eyes.
 The thunderbird also appears in myths which explain the occurrence of natural disasters such as floods and tsunamis.

 In 2009 the Nova Craft logo was updated for a more contemporary look.
-Inspired by indigenous art of the region, the current logo better reflects the reverence for the thunderbird amongst tribes of the Pacific Northwest.
+Designed to reflect Indigenous art of the region, the current logo better reflects the reverence for the thunderbird amongst tribes of the Pacific Northwest, and the essential Indigeneity of the canoe.